-Analysis | Lessons learned as vice president shape Biden decisions on covid relief package
+Analysis | Lessons learned as vice president shape Biden’s decisions on covid relief package

-If there were questions about how Biden would resolve the tension between his pledges to seek bipartisan cooperation versus his commitment to a $1.9 trillion package, he answered them Friday.
+If there were questions about how Biden would resolve the tension between his pledges to seek bipartisan cooperation and his commitment to a $1.9 trillion package, he answered them Friday.
 Continuing an administration-wide communications offensive, the president drew clear lines he would not cross and offered unequivocal language that what Republicans are proposing as a counter is not big enough to deal with the problems he sees.

 Biden has absorbed lessons from his time as vice president to Barack Obama.
 The first, applied to the recovery package approved early in Obama’s administration, is to get as much money for economic relief and recovery right away, rather than assuming there will be political will later if the initial effort proves inadequate.
 The second, the result of the long battle over the Affordable Care Act, is that negotiations even with sympathetic members of the opposition party can drag on without producing compromise or political consensus.

-No one should have expected that Biden would be able to overcome the country’s political divisions or the ill-will among lawmakers on Capitol Hill with one inauguration speech or even during the first months of his presidency.
+No one should have expected that Biden would be able to overcome the country’s political divisions or the ill will among lawmakers on Capitol Hill with one inauguration speech or even during the first months of his presidency.
 Nor should anyone assume that Biden is disingenuous in his desire to seek a less confrontational, less fractious political and legislative environment.
-Divisions are so long-standing and so deeply embedded that even small steps toward real change will be difficult.
+Divisions are so long standing and so deeply embedded that even small steps toward real change will be difficult.

 Republicans are dealing with their own problems, as witnessed by the uproar over whether to strip Rep. Marjorie Taylor Greene (R-Ga.) of her committee posts (Republicans wouldn’t decide; Democrats then acted), the vote among GOP makers over whether to knock Rep. Liz Cheney (R-Wyo.) out of the leadership (they didn’t, but 61 Republicans voted to do so) and the pending impeachment trial of former president Donald Trump that will further highlight the hold Trump still has over the party.

-Republicans also are eyeing the 2022 midterm elections, hoping that historical trends (new administrations generally lose seats in the first midterm after a presidential election), the narrow Democratic margin in the House and the 50-50 Democrat-Republican split in the Senate provide them with the opportunity to retake power in one or both chambers two years from now.
+Republicans also are eyeing the 2022 midterm elections, hoping that historical trends (new administrations generally lose seats in the first midterm after a presidential election), the narrow Democratic margin in the House and the 50-50 Democrat-Republican split in the Senate provide them with the opportunity to retake power in one or both chambers.

 A sluggish recovery from the 2008-2009 recession, the unpopularity of the Affordable Care Act and united Republican opposition to Obama’s agenda produced a massive swing in the House in the 2010 midterm election.
 Republicans can envision some of those conditions shaping the 2022 elections and they need only a fraction of those gains to become the majority party again.
 And policy differences are real.
 Cooperation with Biden will not come easily for many Republicans in the House and Senate.